 Healthy forests as carbon sinks are as important in the tropics as they are at home, in Germany.
 The reforestation of areas that have been deforested decades ago holds immense potential to capture CO2, rehabilitate the local water cycle and boost biodiversity and the livelihoods of many people.

-The combination of a climate protection project in Germany for peatland restoration with an international acknowledged peat-forest project benefitting rural development in Indonesia gives you the opportunity to protect unique peatland ecosystems while supporting people in developing countries who have to cope with the consequences of climate change today.
+The combination of a climate protection project in Germany with an internationally acknowledged reforestation project benefitting rural development in Peru gives you the opportunity to restore degraded ecosystems on both sides of the equator while supporting people in a developing country who have to cope with the consequences of climate change today.

 With this project,